bmc-compuware/ispw-deploy/README.md

 ## Setup

-### Create a token in CES
+### Create a token in Common Enterprise Services (CES)

-In order to use this action, you must access an instance of the BMC AMI Common Enterprise Services (Common Enterprise Services) product.
+In order to use this action, you must access an instance of the CES product.
 You will need to open CES in your web browser and create a token to be used during CES requests.
 To set up a new host connection, go to the hamburger menu in the upper left corner and select Host Connections.

 ![CES menu](media/ces-menu.png "CES menu")